kapawlak/temp_lab_host/Courses/6/AL/lab4.md

 ## Setup

 For our dynamic measurement of the moment of inertia, we will use a vertically-mounted turntable that has a hub attached at its center, which has three grooves of different radius, around which one can wind a string.
-A mass hanging from the free end of the string provides tension, which exerts a torque on the turntable, thus causing it to rotate.
-[Fi](#Fi-device) shows a schematic of the apparatus:
+A mass hanging from the free end of the string provides tension, which exerts a torque on the turntable, thus causing it to rotate. [](#Figure-device) shows a schematic of the apparatus:

 :::Figure device l
 ![Figure_1](imgs/Lab4/Figure_1.jpg)